 But the problem is that it is not just the issue of blood as a complex fluid, but think of blood vessels.
-These blood vessels are flexible; their diameters vary with local blood pressure.
-And till now it is a mystery in fundamental science that how the diameter of a blood vessel should vary with locally with blood pressure.
-This is not yet fundamentally completely understood; I mean one can go through empirical formula to express this, but it is not yet fundamentally well understood.
+This blood vessels are flexible, their diameters vary with local blood pressure until now it is a mystery in fundamental science that how the diameter of a blood vessel should vary with locally with blood pressure.
+This is not yet fundamentally completely understood, I mean one can go through empirical formula to express this, but it is not yet fundamentally well understood.
+So, you can well appreciate that and apparently and illusively simple problem, like flow of blood through arteries and veins can give rise to very complicated considerations in fluid dynamics.

-So, you can well appreciate that an apparently an elusively simple problem, like flow of blood through arteries and veins can he rise to very complicated considerations in fluid dynamics.
-Now coming from human body mechanics to something let us consider as an example of not so humanistic, like nuclear explosion.
-So, you can see an example like off the flow that is taking place, because of nuclear explosion in the view graph that is being presented.
+Now, coming from human body mechanics to something let us consider as an example of not so humanistic like nuclear explosion.
+So, you can see an example like of the flow that is taking place because of nuclear explosion in the view graph that is being presented.

-Then like when there is a fluid there is also an interacting structure that is interacting with the fluid.
+And then like when there is a fluid there is also an interacting structure that is interacting with the fluid.
 So, there is often a very interesting interaction between fluid and structure.
-And critical situations may occur when there is a fluid let us say wind blowing past a beach with imposed frequencies that impose frequency matches with the natural frequency of the structure.
+And critical situations may occur when there is a fluid, let us say wind blowing past a bridge with an imposed frequency that imposed frequency matches with the natural frequency of the structure.
 Then there is something called as resonance, and because of this resonance the structure may oscillate or vibrate vigorously.

-And there can be failure of the structure.
-In this example the bridge has totally collapsed and eventually it is going to collapse in this view graph.
-And that collapsing of the bridge, collapsing of the structure is because of the intricate interaction between the fluid and the structure.
+And there can be failure of the structure, in this example the bridge has totally collapsed and eventually it is going to collapse in this figure in this view graph, and that collapsing of the bridge collapsing of the structure is because of the intricate interaction between the fluid and the structure.
 So, fluid structure interaction is also a very important and interesting modern day topic.

-Let us come to more common day to day examples like food or drinks.
-Of course, we need to understand that; I mean this issue we will discuss later on.
-That sometimes it is very difficult to demarcate between a food and a drink right, whether it is a fluid or its a solid or it is something in between fluid and solid, these kind of questions come and hard demarcations are many times difficult.
+Let us come to more common day to day examples like food or drinks of course, we need to understand that I mean this issue we will discuss later on that sometimes it is very difficult to demarcate between a food and drink right, whether it's a fluid or it is a solid or it is something in between fluid and solid, this kind of questions come and art demarcations are many times difficult.

-For example gel like matters, now what we call them?
-Should we call them fluids, should we call them solids?
-I mean of course, there are very standard descriptions and theories to describe these matters, but these are important and interesting topics in fluid mechanics which deal with the constitutive behavior or the behavior of the substance as it is.
-And typically it belongs to the study of Rheology of fluid flows.
+For example, gel like matters what we call them, should we call them fluid should we call them solids.
+I mean of course, there are many standard descriptions and theories to describe these matters, but these are important and interesting topics in fluid mechanics and which deal with the constitutive behaviour or the behaviour of the substance as it is and typically it belongs to the study of eulogy of fluid flows even something not so fluid.

-Even something not so fluid: now looking in to this particular view graph that is being shown, can you tell what does it represent?
-Yes, you are correct; it is traffic.
-So, if you visualize the traffic from altitude you will see that the traffic in a typical city will be moving like this.
-So, traffic flow although it is not the physical flow of fluid has some resemblance with the physical flow of a fluid.
-And there is a lot of research that is currently going on and has in the past being going on in the area of traffic flow.
+Now, looking into this particular view graph that is being shown, can you tell what does it represent?
+Yes, you are correct.
+It is a traffic.
+So, if you visualise the traffic from altitude you will see that the traffic in a typical city will be moving like this.
+So, traffic flow although it is not the physical flow of a fluid has some resemblance with the physical flow of a fluid and there is a lot of research that is currently going on and has in the past being going on in the area of traffic flow.